Have you experienced discrimination on the basis of any of the following grounds?

 Civil Rights Defenders also cooperates with Stadsmissionen/Crossroads in a project aimed at preventing hate crimes against Roma EU citizens in Malmö, and therefore offer legal advice concerning the discrimination of this group.

 You can reach us by email or by telephone:

 - Telephone: +46 73-403 80 20

-Please note that we do not take visits without an appointment.
-After our initial contact, we will assess whether a meeting at our office should be arranged.
+Please note that we do not receive visits without prior appointment.
+After our initial contact by email or telephone, we will assess whether a meeting at our office should be arranged.

 Other actors you can turn to